-The cutoff was a 230 mile-long northern alternate to the main Oregon Trail that followed the Snake River about 100 miles south of what is today the Craters of the Moon National Monument.
-However, after 1863, most emigrants used the Jeffrey-Goodale Cutoff in an effort to avoid hostilities with American Indians, which were escalating along the main trail.
+The cutoff was a 230-mile-long northern alternate to the main Oregon Trail that followed the Snake River about 100 miles south of today’s Craters of the Moon National Monument.
+However, after 1863, most emigrants used the Jeffrey-Goodale Cutoff to avoid hostilities with American Indians, escalating along the main trail.

-By 1862, the Northern Shoshone and Bannock tribes were beginning to resist the intrusion of settlers into their homeland along the traditional Oregon Trail and in August, 1862 Bannock Indians ambushed a wagon train at Massacre Rocks, killing 10 people.
-The growing Indian hostility along the trail resulted in increased demand for a safe alternative and that same year an emigrant party asked guide, Tim Goodale, to lead them west from Fort Hall on the cutoff pioneered by Jeffrey.
-They not only hoped to find less Indian resistance on the alternate trail, but also thought the cut-off would enable them to reach the Salmon River gold fields more quickly.
-Goodale succeeded in leading the group of 1,095 people, 338 wagons, and 2,900 head of stock safely from Fort Hall to Boise.
+By 1862, the Northern Shoshone and Bannock tribes were beginning to resist the intrusion of settlers into their homeland along the traditional Oregon Trail.
+In August 1862, Bannock Indians ambushed a wagon train at Massacre Rocks, killing 10 people.
+The growing Indian hostility along the trail resulted in increased demand for a safe alternative.
+That same year an emigrant party asked the guide, Tim Goodale, to lead them west from Fort Hall on the cutoff pioneered by Jeffrey.
+They not only hoped to find less Indian resistance on the alternate trail but also thought the cut-off would enable them to reach the Salmon River goldfields more quickly.
+Goodale led the group of 1,095 people, 338 wagons, and 2,900 head of stock safely from Fort Hall to Boise.
 It took this enormous wagon train — the largest to travel any section of the Oregon Trail — over 3 hours to get into or out of camp.

-By the following year, seven out of every ten wagons en route from Fort Hall to Boise took the cut-off instead of the main Oregon Trail.
+By the following year, seven of every ten wagons en route from Fort Hall to Boise took the cut-off instead of the main Oregon Trail.
 When emigrants began to take their west-bound wagons along an old Indian and trapper’s trail past the lava, they had to develop a wild and winding road.
-In many spots, they barely had enough space to get by and could not avoid the lava stretches.
+They barely had enough space in many spots to get by and could not avoid the lava stretches.
 However, they slowly crept along, leaving the path strewn with parts of broken wagons.